ehmcruz/dark-star/readme.md

 # Dark-Star project

-Dark-Star is s n-body gravity simulator I am developing to learn new things.
+Dark-Star is a n-body gravity simulator I am developing to learn new things.

-It simulates a 3D environment and render it using OpenGL.
+It simulates a 3D environment and renders it using OpenGL.
 Gravity calculation uses Newton's gravity equation.

 The project is in very early development process.